Boron-based nitrogen activation

 THE MEZAILLES PROCESS

-Using the unique radical chemistry of main-group elements, the Mézailles reaction is able to activate nitrogen and render it reactive towards water.
+Using the unique radical chemistry of boron, the Mézailles reaction is able to activate nitrogen and render it reactive.

 DRIVEN BY ELECTRICITY

 The Mézailles reaction needs energy to run.
 This is sourced from electricity.
-Being a moderate temperature and pressure process it can deal with intermittent energy sources such as wind and solar.
+Being a moderate temperature and pressure process it can deal with intermittent energy sources such as wind and solar and be competitive even in modular installations of any size.

-In the Mézailles reaction there is no fossil fuels and no carbon dioxide.
+In the Mézailles reaction there is no fossil fuels and no carbon dioxide, but it is also using intrisically less energy than lithium-based electrochemical methods.

 Swan-H's patented mediator technology is what allows us to make the generally unreactive nitrogen react with water.